the-coding-tom/nwc/README.md

     }
 ```

-* To Check The Status Of the download,
+* To Check The Status Of the download,\n
 Send a GET Request with filename as a parameter to http://localhost:3000/api/status
 eg: http://localhost:3000/api/status/filename